 Director Public Corporation Board Membership

 Stephen Twyerould None

 Colin Kinley Marimaca Copper Corp.
-Eco Atlantic Oil and Gas
+Eco Atlantic Oil and Gas Ltd.

 Michael Haworth Marimaca Copper Corp.
-Solgenics Limited (formerly Ncondezi Energy Limited) Elevation Gold Mining Corporation

 Fred DuVal None

-Stephen Axcell Orezone Gold Corporation
+Stephen Axcell None

 (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
 If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors.